Estimate Time5 min

 Diversification does not ensure a profit or guarantee against loss.

-The CFP® certification is offered by the Certified Financial Planner Board of Standards Inc. ("CFP Board").
+The CERTIFIED FINANCIAL PLANNER™ certification, which is also referred to as a CFP® certification, is offered by the Certified Financial Planner Board of Standards Inc. ("CFP Board").
 To obtain the CFP® certification, candidates must pass the comprehensive CFP® Certification examination, pass the CFP® Board's fitness standards for candidates and registrants, agree to abide by the CFP Board's Code of Ethics and Professional Responsibility, and have at least 3 years of qualifying work experience, among other requirements.
-The CFP Board owns the certification mark CFP® in the U.S.
+The CFP Board owns the certification marks CFP® and CERTIFIED FINANCIAL PLANNER™ in the U.S.

 The Chartered Financial Analyst (CFA®) designation is offered by the CFA Institute.
 To obtain the CFA charter, candidates must pass three exams demonstrating their competence, integrity, and extensive knowledge in accounting, ethical and professional standards, economics, portfolio management, and security analysis, and must also have at least 4,000 hours of qualifying work experience completed in a minimum of 36 months, among other requirements.
 CFA is a trademark owned by CFA Institute.